• Home

 32. Evaporated Milk

-Evaporated milk in cans is more versatile than powdered milk for cooking and has a shelf life of about a year.
-It works as a cream substitute in soups, sauces, mashed potatoes, and baked goods — anywhere you’d normally use heavy cream or regular milk.
-Keep a six-pack in your emergency food pantry and rotate through it by using it in your regular cooking.
+Canned evaporated milk lasts about a year and is more versatile than powdered milk for cooking.
+You can use it as a substitute for cream in soups, sauces, mashed potatoes, baked goods, or anything else calling for heavy cream or regular milk.
+Consider putting a six-pack in your emergency food pantry so you can rotate it by using it in your regular cooking.

 33. Coffee and Tea